bahmutov/pre-git/README.md

 ### Installation

-It's adviced to install this module as `devDependency` in your `package.json` file so it doesn't get installed on production servers.
+It's advised to install this module as `devDependency` in your `package.json` file so it doesn't get installed on production servers.
 Run:

 ```